HackmaFest/HackmaFest-Website/README.md

 # HackmaFest-Website
 Website for HackmaFest.

+This template can be used by any hackathon organizers, so its a great project to contribute on.

 This is our code of HackmaFest website's which is a hackathon happening in October 25 th to 31th 2021.